Do Go On - 407 - The Real Pocahontas

 It's so weird hearing Mel Gibson.

-And also, all of his crew, like the entire crew's English,
+So all of his crew, like the entire crew is English.

-But voiced by Mel Gibson in the mid-90s
+He's American, but voiced by Mel Gibson in the mid-90s,

 when he could still comfortably do an Australian accent